softwaresaved/recipy-test/TestFrameworkDesign.md

 The script API allows for such tests as it places no restriction on the nature of either 'SCRIPT.py' or 'FUNCTION'.
 In particular, there is no 1-1 mapping between 'function' and functions that are logged by recipy.
 A single 'function' can result in a number of functions being logged by numpy (e.g. both 'loadtxt' and 'savetxt' for the 'load_and_savetxt' example).
 So, for example, one can have:

 ```
+python run_numpy.py loadtxt_gz
+python run_numpy.py loadtxt_bz2
+python run_numpy.py savetxt_gz
-python run_numpy_as_opaque.py -f loadtxt -i data.csv
+python run_numpy_as_opaque.py loadtxt
-python run_numpy.py -f load_and_savetxt -i data.csv -o result.csv
+python run_numpy.py load_and_savetxt
-python run_numpy_matplotlib.py -f loadtxt -i data.csv -o plot.png
+python run_numpy_matplotlib.py loadtxt_plot
-python run_numpy1.11.1.py -f loadtxt -i data.csv -o plot.png
+python run_numpy1.11.1.py -f loadtxt_plot
 ```

-There could be a 1-1 mapping between 'function' and Python functions in the test scripts e.g. 'load_and_savetxt' could be a function which invokes both 'loadtxt' and 'savetxt' in a 'run_numpy.py' test script.
+As a reminder, there is a 1-1 mapping between 'function' and Python functions in the test scripts e.g. 'load_and_savetxt' could be a function which invokes both 'loadtxt' and 'savetxt' in a 'run_numpy.py' test script.

 **Implementation**

 The test scripts can be quite simple, with a super-class provided to support commonality across them, particularly in respect of handling command-line arguments.

-Conditionals can handle the mapping between 'function' names and functions.
-Imposing a 1-1 mapping between 'function' names and functions in the test scripts would allow reflection to be used to invoke 'function' within the script, which, again, the super-class could handle.
+Conditionals or reflection can handle the mapping between 'function' names and functions, which, again, the super-class can handle.

 ### 3.2 Test cases specification